The Rocks Self-Guided Walk Sydney

 Nurses walk home to several cafes and restaurants.

-Now follow one of the passageways out to George Street and walk towards the Harbour Bridge end of the street.
+Now follow the passageway out to George Street and walk towards the Harbour Bridge end of the street.
 Along the way, do a bit of window shopping in the stores and cafes along the road.
 On weekends, a market runs along the far end of this street.

 The rocks buildings